scikit-learn-contrib/MAPIE/doc/theoretical_description_binary_classification.rst

 In a few words, what you need to remember about these concepts :

-* *Calibration* is useful when we want to transform a score (typically given by an ML model) that is not a probability into a probability.
-The algorithms that are used for calibration can be interpreted as estimators of the confidence level.
+* *Calibration* is useful for transforming a score (typically given by an ML model) into the probability of making a good prediction.
-* *Set Prediction* is based on the estimation not of a single prediction, but of a range of more or less precise predictions, each with a degree of confidence.
-* In contrast, *Probabilistic Prediction* is based on the estimation not of a single probability of occurrence of a target or class, but of a range of more or less precise probabilities of occurrence, each with a degree of confidence.
+* *Set Prediction* gives the set of likely predictions with a probabilisic guarantee that the true label is in this set.
+* In contrast, *Probabilistic Prediction* gives a confidence interval for the predictive distribution (or the probability of positive class).

+Probabilistic prediction

 1. Set Prediction
 -----------------